SGG-Modding/HadesListener/README.md

-# HadesListener
+# StyxScribe
-Allows plugins to hook into Hades and listen for output and to send input in.
+Allows plugins to hook into Hades or Pyre and listen for output and to send input in.

 The input is queued up until it's read by by the game at a certain interval, but the output is instantly captured.

-For example plugins look at the [REPL](Content/Mods/HadesListenerREPL) or the [shared state](Content/Mods/HadesListenerShared)
+For example plugins look at the [REPL](Content/Mods/StyxScribeREPL) or the [shared state](Content/Mods/StyxScribeShared)

 * Requires [modimporter](https://github.com/SGG-Modding/sgg-mod-modimporter) to install the plugins.
 * Requires [ModUtil](https://github.com/SGG-Modding/sgg-mod-modutil) to run the lua side

 ## Instructions

-* place this repo's contents directly into your Hades folder
+* place this repo's contents directly into your Hades or Pyre folder
 * (if on mac move the `Content` folder to `Contents/Resources/Content`)
 * run `modimporter` in the `Content` folder
-* run `subsume.py` to run the game with the listener attached
+* run `subsume_hades.py` or `subsume_pyre.py` to run the game with the scribe attached
 * load a save so the lua begins `Polling...`

 ## Plugins